jjfiv/middhacks22-git/README.md

 ## Creating SSH Keys

-This will be a little different on Windows & MacOS/Linux.
+This may be a little different on Windows & MacOS/Linux.
+But the shortcut for Windows is to open the "Git Bash" program again.

 ```bash
 # if ~/.ssh doesn't exist: